darexsu/ansible-role-openvpn/README.md

   - A: Use [configure: add multiple Client.ovpn ](#configure-add-multiple-clientovpn-full-version)

 - Q: Using the same ovpn profile from multiple computers
-  - A: add "duplicate-cn" to server.conf and "systemctl restart openvpn-server@server"
+  - A: Edit: server.conf.
+Add "duplicate-cn".
+Remove "ifconfig-pool-persist"
 ### Merge behaviour

 Replace or Merge dictionaries (with "hash_behaviour=replace" in ansible.cfg):